RedisLabs/redislabs-docs/content/rdi/installation/install-redis-gears.md

 # RedisGears Installation

-> Note: If your Redis Enterprise Cluster version is 6.2.18 or higher, you can use the `redis-di create` command in RDI CLI to install RedisGears.

 Redis Data Integration requires [RedisGears](https://redis.com/modules/redis-gears) module with [Python plugin](https://docs.redis.com/latest/modules/redisgears/python/) to be installed on the Redis Enterprise cluster.

 The Python plugin can be installed explicitly or alongside with the [JVM plugin](https://docs.redis.com/latest/modules/redisgears/jvm/) if the latter is needed on the cluster for other purposes.

+Use the [`redis-di create`]({{<relref "/rdi/reference/cli/redis-di-create.md">}}) command in RDI CLI to install RedisGears.

 ## Download RedisGears

 Download RedisGears based on the Linux distribution of where Redis Enterprise is installed.
-As mentioned, Redis Data Integration only requires the Python plugin, so download only it unless the JVM plugin is also needed.

-> Note: If your Redis Enterprise Cluster is version 6.2.18 or higher, please download the RedisGears bundle that includes the Python plugin.

 ### Ubuntu 20.04